olliejday/ug4_project/notes/notes.md

 x 2.
 Running 5 random seeds training CQL models (cite "RL that matters" paper) for min 150 epochs
    Done: CQL: [117, 12321, 7456, 3426, 573]
-3. Evaluating all on all environments as well as PD
-    1. Write a plot that does error bars across random seeds
+3. Evaluating all on all environments as well as PD x 1.
+Write a plot that does error bars across random seeds
-    2. Run PD for 5 random seeds and report mean and std in 100 episodes
+    2. Run PD for 5 random seeds and report mean and std in 100 episodes x Wrote code for this, need to run
-    3. Run all CQL trained models and report mean and std in 100 episodes Run all seeds in all or each in own seed?
+    3. Eval all CQL trained models and report mean and std in 100 episodes Run all seeds in all or each in own seed?
         Pick best based on training logs
 4. Train 5 random seeds onf SAC on same env
+    * See above TODOs

 ---